HealthcarePriceTransparrency/334project/dataFetching/README.md

 ## Why?

 Ideally, this would be batched with our pre-processing to fetch the data and output the formatted files in one go.
 Instead, these notebooks output CSVs containing all of the fetched data which are transformed by the pre-processing notebooks.
 This was needed as we had to build out our data hosting solution alongside model development.

+## Usage

+To use these notebooks, you will need extra resources not included in this repository.
+Instructions for first time use can be found in the root README.